uvaai/ml2/modules/m2/content.md

-#### Q & A Lecture
+#### Office hours

-The Q & A lectures will be held in room **L0.10 at 10:00** on the scheduled day.
-You can submit any questions you might have beforehand using [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=zcrxoIxhA0S5RXb7PWh05ZTDc7biyulCvpu4U-tarWtURTdPSDJaOUVHR002NzFFSktXNDNTTk5ENi4u).
+The office hours will be held in room **L0.10 at 14:00** on the scheduled day.
+During the office hours you can use the question queue to ask the staff for any further explanations on the theory of that module, or discuss any personal matters or planning.